- Public Works Home

-The City of Lake Oswego’s stormwater system is not connected to the City’s wastewater system.
+The City of Lake Oswego’s stormwater system is not connected to the City’s sewer system.
 As a result, much of the stormwater enters receiving waters untreated.
 Stormwater and other “nonpoint source discharges” (NPS) are regulated by the 1972 Federal Clean Water Act through the National Pollutant Discharge Elimination System (NPDES) permit program.
 The State of Oregon Department of Environmental Quality administers this permit program in Oregon for the United States Environmental Protection Agency (USEPA).

 The Federal Clean Water Act and the State of Oregon mandate that the City of Lake Oswego be issued a NPDES Phase I municipal stormwater (MS4) permit.
 The City of Lake Oswego shares a permit with twelve other jurisdictions in Clackamas County.
 Stormwater is also regulated when it discharges to Underground Injection Control features (usually dry wells).
 More detail is found in the "Stormwater Program" section below.
 The City must also implement total maximum daily load requirements for the Tualatin and Willamette River basins, as described in the "Total Maximum Daily Loads" section below.